-The band were influenced by acts like Black Sabbath, Queen and Led Zeppelin, as well as the new wave of British heavy metal bands which included Motörhead and Iron Maiden.
-Along with Anthrax, Slayer and Mustaine’s Megadeth, the band are credited with popularizing thrash metal, an aggressive sub-genre of heavy metal which is famous for its fast, intense drums, shredded lead guitar and low-register riffs.
-There are few bands who could fill a “Top 100” list on their own but Metallica’s impressive 35-year career has resulted in a varied and substantial back catalog, earning them a place in the upper-echelons of rock and making them one of the most successful bands of all time.
+The band was influenced by acts like Black Sabbath, Queen, and Led Zeppelin, as well as the new wave of British heavy metal bands which included Motörhead and Iron Maiden.
+Along with Anthrax, Slayer, and Mustaine’s Megadeth, the band is credited with popularizing thrash metal, an aggressive sub-genre of heavy metal that is famous for its fast, intense drums, and shredded lead guitar, and low-register riffs.
+There are few bands who could fill a “Top 100” list on their own but Metallica’s impressive 35-year career has resulted in a varied and substantial back catalog, earning them a place in the upper echelons of rock and making them one of the most successful bands of all time.

-Following a controversy involving the file sharing website Napster, the band once again tweaked their sound for the release of St. Anger (2003), which removed the band’s famous guitar solos and featured an unusual snare-drum sound.
-Since then, the band have released two more studio albums, Death Magnetic (2008) and Hardwired… to Self-Destruct (2016).
+Following a controversy involving the file-sharing website Napster, the band once again tweaked their sound for the release of St. Anger (2003), which removed the band’s famous guitar solos and featured an unusual snare-drum sound.
+Since then, the band has released two more studio albums, Death Magnetic (2008) and Hardwired… to Self-Destruct (2016).

-Inevitably, the band have never quite managed to recreate the magic of their peak, but have no doubt, Metallica are one of the most important and influential bands in rock history, forging a lasting legacy and an influence which can be felt across the genre.
+Inevitably, the band has never quite managed to recreate the magic of its peak, but have no doubt, Metallica is one of the most important and influential bands in rock history, forging a lasting legacy and an influence that can be felt across the genre.